publicdocs/uscode/assets/md/titles/usc05A/us/usc/t5a/pl/95/521/tI/m__us_usc_t5a_pl_95_521_s101.md

     This Act, referred to in subsec. (b)(1), is [Pub.
 L. 95–521][/us/pl/95/521], Oct.
 26, 1978, [92 Stat.
 1824][/us/stat/92/1824], as amended, known as the Ethics in Government Act of 1978.
 For complete classification of this Act to the Code, see Short Title note set out below and Tables.

     Section 301 of the Federal Campaign Act of 1971, referred to in subsec. (c), probably means section 301 of the Federal Election Campaign Act of 1971, [Pub.
-L. 92–225][/us/pl/92/225], which is classified to [section 431 of Title 2][/us/usc/t2/s431], The Congress.
+L. 92–225][/us/pl/92/225], which is classified to [section 30101 of Title 52][/us/usc/t52/s30101], Voting and Elections.

     The General Schedule, referred to in subsec. (f)(3), (6), is set out under [section 5332 of this title][/us/usc/t5/s5332].